Bundle Your Home and Auto Insurance and More

 Bundle and save time, too

 Insurers require a lot of information.
-If you buy each policy from a different company, that means providing your information again and again.
-And when your information changes, it needs to be updated with each company.
+If you buy each policy from a different company, that could mean providing your information again and again.
+When your information changes, it would need to be updated with each company.

 Depending on the insurer, bundling your insurance may allow you to bundle billing, too, making it more convenient to keep all of your policies paid on time.
 You may also save on billing-related fees.

-If you bundle your auto, home, life and other policies with Farmers, you can have one local agent to contact about your policies and one online portal to manage your policies, saving you time.
+If you bundle your auto, home, life and other policies with Farmers Insurance Group of Companies®, you could have one local agent to contact about your policies and one online portal to manage your policies, saving you time.

 Bundling can help you avoid coverage gaps

 Life gets busy when things change.
 For example, say you’re recently married.
-After all of the wedding planning, the big day and the honeymoon, did you remember to list each other on your car insurance policies?
-(Or maybe take the time to combine policies?)
+After all of the wedding planning for the big day and the honeymoon, did you remember to list each other on your car insurance policies?
+(Or, did you maybe take the time to combine policies?)
 If not, you might be considered an “undisclosed driver” on each other’s policy.

-Having one agent for all your bundled policies means you have a professional who can help you review your insurance coverage when your life changes.
+Having one agent for all your bundled policies means you’d have a professional to help you review your insurance coverage when your life changes.
 Do you want to review your auto coverage?
 Update your home policy to make sure you have the coverage you want?
 Add life insurance coverage for your new spouse?
 Add special coverage for that special ring?

 Frequently asked questions